Spatio-Temporal-Lab/elf/README.md

 Select the *org/urbcomp/startdb/compress/elf* package in the *test* folder, which includes tests for 64bits Double data and 32bits Float data

-####Double data test:
+#### Double data test:

 In *doubleprecision* package

 - The **TestCompressor** class includes compression tests for 22 data sets.
-The test results are saved in *result/result.csv* in resource.
+The test results are saved in * result/result.csv* in resource.
 - The **TestBeta** class is a compression test for different beta of data.
 Two data sets with long mantissa are selected and different bits are reserved for compression test.
 The test results are saved in *result/resultBeta.csv* in resource.

-####Float data test:
+#### Float data test:

 In *singleprecision* package

 - The **TestCompressor** class includes compression tests for 22 data sets.
-The test results are saved in *result32/result.csv* in resource.
+The test results are saved in * result32/result.csv* in resource.

 ***

+## References

+[1] Tuomas Pelkonen, Scott Franklin, Justin Teller, Paul Cavallaro, Qi Huang, Justin Meza, and Kaushik Veeraraghavan.2015.
+Gorilla: A fast, scalable, in-memory time series database.
+Proceedings of the VLDB Endowment 8, 12 (2015),1816–1827.
+[2]